Parzival-05/url-shortener/README.md

    ```
    go mod tidy
    ```
-4. Run the service (with postgres as storage):
+4. Run the service (with postgres as storage & http server):
    ```
     make docker-run
    ```